-With more frequent career mobility and the increasing functionality of A.I., transversal skills are vital to student/graduate success.
+With more frequent career mobility and the increasing functionality of AI, transversal skills are vital to student/graduate success.
 Through wide internal and external collaboration, DCU Futures has architected a unique Transversal Skills Competence Framework, ensuring that these skills are embedded, assessed and evidenced rigorously and transparently across programmes.
-As part of this, all students undertake an innovative module on Data Literacy and can study seven different languages at varying levels.
-The Multilingualism aspect of DCU Futures, which began in semester 2 of 21/22 with three languages, had the full range of 7 languages in 22/23.
+As part of this, all students undertake an innovative module on Data Literacy and can study five different languages at varying levels.
 Over 160 DCU Futures students registered to study a language as an additional aspect of their programmes.